andrewlaugit/traffic-camera-feed-transcription/README.md

 1. Download Repo
 2. Install dependencies for requirements.txt (Custom installation of pytorch may be required)
 3. Run setup.py from the main directory
+4. Use command line command flask run to start server

 The flask server will now be running.